LeeyaD/rb120/prep_written.md

 p leeya.calculate_grade # will error out, trying to access private method p leeya > andrew
 ```
-The `#grade` method is a public method.
-This code shows how public methods can be called from both inside and outside the class.
+The `#grade` method is a public method and shows how public methods can be called from both inside and outside the class.
 From inside the class, we call `#grade` within our `#show_grade` method and from outside the class we call `#grade` on our instantiated `Student` object `leeya`.
-Both method calls run with no errors.
+Both method calls return the value of our instance variable `@grade` as expected.

-The `#calculate_grade` method is a private method.
-This code shoes how private methods can only be called from within the class and only on the calling object.
-The implementation details of the method though are within the private method `#calculate_grade`.
-This means that we can't call `#calculate_grade` from outside the class and that if we do use it inside the class it can only be called on ourselves, the calling object.
-This aspect of private methods is demonstrated when the code `leeya.show_grade` is run and outputs as expected and the code `p leeya.calculate_grade` raises the `NoMethodError` as expected.
+The `#calculate_grade` method is a private method and shows how private methods can only be called from within the class.
+This is demonstrated when the code `p leeya.show_grade` outputs what we expect and the code `p leeya.calculate_grade` raises the `NoMethodError` as expected.

+Let's comment out`p leeya.calculate_grade` and run the code again.
+At this point all our other method calls run and output what we expect:
+* `p leeya.grade` outputs leeya's grade, `90`
+* `p andrew.show_grade` outputs "Student: Andrew | Grade: 93."
+* `p leeya > andrew` outputs "Andrew's grade is higher."

+From this we know that objects of the `Student` class can expose a student's grade via 2 methods and compare one student's grade to another.
+Let's say we only want to access a student's grade with explicit intent by using the `#show_grade` method and that we want to restrict `#grade`'s ability to access this data from outside the class.

+If we move `#grade` under the access modifier **private** we restrict access to the student's grade from outside the class, we know this because a `NoMethodError` is raised when `p leeya.grade` is run.
+Although this is what we want, if we comment out `p leeya.grade` we see that we're also raising a `NoMethodError` when `p leeya > andrew` runs.
+Because we made `#grade` into a private method, we can no longer share data between objects of the same class because private methods can only be called on the calling object.

-If we don't want our student's grades accessible from outside the the class and only want to access them when comparing grades amongst other students (i.e. other objects of the same class) we can make `#grade` a protected method.
+If we don't want our student's grades accessible from outside the the class and only want to access them when comparing grades amongst other students (i.e. other objects of the same class) we need to make `#grade` a protected method.
+Let's move `#grade` out from under the **private** access modifier, add the **protected** modifier above it and comment back in `p leeya.grade` but move it so it's the very last code to run.

+Now our code runs the way we'd like, we've limited access to students' grades but are still able to compare grades between other student objects.

 ### CLASS INHERITANCE (OOP10)